yororo/gameshop_backup/README.md

 2. In your local repository (VS), add both the original repository and your forked repository.

-3. When making a change, create a branch to keep track of the change we are making (Branches are kind of shelvesets in TFS).
+3. When making a change, create a branch to keep track of a change/issue/feature we are working on.

 4. Let's follow this guide. :) https://guides.github.com/introduction/flow/